By Christopher Tack | Clinical Specialist Physiotherapist

 Myth #2 | Protein powders are full of steroids

 Other studies have demonstrated the presence of anabolic steroids such as methandienone (a testosterone precursor) and nandrolone metabolites (7).
-Others have been seen to include stanozolol, boldenone, Turanibol, and oxandrolone, which are all synthetic anabolic steroids (6).
+Others have been seen to include stanozolol, boldenone, turanibol, and oxandrolone, which are all synthetic anabolic steroids (6).

 Additionally, the supply of such tainted supplements was all from 5 specific countries with nearly 19% from the UK (the same as the amount from the USA) (6).

-There also open their doors for further independent testing and ranking from FDA approved laboratories by LabDoor, who rank Myprotein Impact Whey Isolate their top-ranked protein supplement, with Myprotein Impact Whey coming in third (8-9).
+They also open their doors for further independent testing and ranking from FDA approved laboratories by LabDoor, who rank Myprotein Impact Whey Isolate their top-ranked protein supplement, with Myprotein Impact Whey coming in third (8-9).

 Myth #3 | Protein will wreck my kidneys

+Some say that consuming too much protein places too large a metabolic burden on the kidneys which could lead to renal failure.
 Specifically, animal model studies suggest that excessive protein intake above the recommended daily allowance will increase glomerular pressure and filtration rate of blood in the kidneys (10-11).

 Additionally, studies comparing vegetarians (with a lower protein intake) and animal product eaters, find no statistical difference in rate or severity of future kidney disease (14) and no acute change in kidney function (15).

 The current state of clinical and epidemiological evidence suggests that more research is required to investigate high protein intake in “at-risk populations” (those who already have a renal disease, or those who have one kidney, for example).
 However, this is more due to a scarcity of evidence, rather than evidence of a negative effect (16-17).